AlanLoveCod1ng/codecare/Backend/README.md

 TODO: This one only supports provider version, patient one is still under development.

-## /record
+## /record/<patient_id>
 Token required

+Note that in order to allow both patient and provider could access patient's location records, the patient identification will not be passed through token, rather than route.

+There are two sources of patient_id, if current login user is patient, patient_id already returned when login, if current login user is provider, then he can get patient_id via calling [/patients](#patient).

-This API is for patient only which will return patient's locations record in json file. /record has one extra allowed argument.
+This API is for both patient and provider which will return patient's locations record in json file. /record has one extra allowed argument.

 ```first``` same as [/notification](#notification).